kzorluoglu/kerp/readme.md

     Auth::routes(); // replace this line with under..
     Auth::routes(['reset' => true, 'verify' => false, 'register' => false]); // Register Disabled

+**Cronjob**

+You can add this command to your crontab file to run automatically at a specified interval, like every day at midnight.
+For example, to run the command every day at midnight, add the following line to your crontab file:

+`
+0 0 * * * php /path/to/artisan send-cancellation-notification
+`

 ## Licence

 MIT